pegasystems/react-sdk/README.md

 The **React SDK** provides Pega customers with the ability to build DX components that connect Pega’s ConstellationJS Engine APIs with a design system other than Pega Cosmos.

-The React SDK differs from out-of-the-box Cosmos React because if provides and demonstrates the use of a React design system that is not the Pega **Cosmos React** design system.
+The React SDK differs from out-of-the-box Cosmos React because it provides and demonstrates the use of a React design system that is not the Pega **Cosmos React** design system.
+The alternative design system used in this React SDK is **Material UI** (https://mui.com/).

-The React SDK is the initial GA release.
-It is built on the new and modernized UI technology stack (the Constellation JavaScript Engine and Constellation JavaScript API).
-Many additional SDK features are planned for 1H 2022 to expand the scope of supported use cases.
+The React SDK is built on a new and modernized UI technology stack (the Constellation JavaScript Engine and Constellation JavaScript API).
+Many additional SDK features are planned for 2022 to expand the scope of supported use cases.

 <br>